 Early 2000s: Anxiety and Optimism

-Mid‑2000s: Celebrity Power
+Mid-2000s: The Peak of Celebrity Power

-Late 2000s: Authenticity and Inclusivity
+Late 2000s: A Shift Toward Authenticity

 Cultural Impact